 One variety to look out for at the Museum is the small but hardy Hunthouse, closest in origin geographically and taking its name from Hunt House in nearby Goathland on the Moors.
 This fruit is of particular historical significance due to being selected to accompany explorer Captain James Cook on his voyages – the high vitamin content was hoped to keep scurvy at bay as he traversed the world.
 We would be delighted if Hunthouse became a household name again, along with: Green Balsam (‘The Farmer’s Wife’s Apple’), Ribston Pippin (‘The Glory of York’) and Hornsea Herring, just some of the specialist Yorkshire varieties.

-Picnicking at the Museum today, taken by Angela Waites Photography
+Picnicking at the Museum today, the perfect family afternoon – taken by Angela Waites Photography

 In another part of the Museum, outside the potting shed, there is also a large stone slab, an example of part of a rare Verjuice or Verjus Press – Verjuice being the name for the very acidic crab-apple juice.
 It was used frequently for culinary purposes throughout the middle ages, in recipes where we would tend to use vinegar or lemon juice today.
 The fruits were pressed with a beam, with the juice running off through a channel carved into the stone.